Arjun Bahadur Thapa

 Arjun Bahadur Thapa (अर्जुन बहादुर थापा; born 12 January 1956) is a Nepali diplomat and former General Secretary of SAARC.

 Personal life

-He is married to Pabitra Thapa and has three kids: Anuja, Regina, and Ajit Thapa.
 He is the eighth descendant of Anglo-Nepalese war Bhakti Thapa Bhakti Thapa.

 Education

-He completed his Masters in International Law (Honours) at Peoples' Friendship University, Moscow, in 1983 and a diploma in Environmental Management at The University of Adelaide, Australia, in 1994.
+He completed his master's degree in International Law (Honours) at Peoples' Friendship University, Moscow, in 1983 and a diploma in Environmental Management at The University of Adelaide, Australia, in 1994.
 He studied in Moscow for 6 years, then leaving to Nepal.

 Career

 Thapa has held many positions during his career.
 He was the Secretary General of SAARC, and was foreign secretary of the Republic of Nepal. :